 As plaque deposits grow, a condition called atherosclerosis results.
 This condition causes the arteries to narrow and harden.

-Although experts don’t know for sure what starts atherosclerosis, the process seems to stem from damage to the arterial wall.
+Although experts don’t know for sure what starts atherosclerosis, the process seems to stem from damage to the lining of the arterial wall.
 This damage, which enables the deposition of plaque, may result from:

 - High ''bad'' cholesterol and low ''good'' cholesterol.
 High levels of ''bad'' cholesterol, or low-density lipoprotein (LDL), are major contributors to arterial plaque formation.
 But that doesn’t tell the whole story.
 Everyone also has ''good'' cholesterol, or high-density lipoprotein (HDL), circulating in the blood.
 HDL is believed to remove some of the bad cholesterol from plaque in clogged arteries and transport it back to the liver, where it is eliminated.